DanHodges/TheologicalDictionary/On The Incarnation.md

 # On The Incarnation
-Definition of On The Incarnation coming soon
+Definition of On The Incarnation coming soon.